CodeSeoul/event_member_management_planning/data_model.md

 ## Venue
 A venue entity represents a physical location where an offline [event](#event) takes place.
 A venue has a name and address.
 Later, we may store information like the bookable hours and dates, but that can wait until a later iteration.

 A venue can also be tracked via several [map services](#map-service).
 When a venue is related to a map service, the relationship should include a direct link to viewing the venue on the map service.
+Additionally, since map services don't always match addresses, the link between a venue and map service should alow overriding the official venue address.

 ## Map Service
 A map service entity represents an online map service like Google Maps or Naver Maps.
 Map services are used for easily sharing map links of [venues](#venue) for users' preferred map service.